robertoshimizu/typescript_design_patterns/README.md

 > ### #2 Design Principle: Program to an interface, not an implementation.

+# TDD
+Test-Driven Development (TDD) is a software development methodology in which tests are written before the code itself, ensuring that the code meets the desired requirements and behaves as expected.
+In TDD, developers create automated tests to check the functionality of their code before implementing it.
+This approach helps catch bugs early, improve code quality, and facilitate code refactoring.

+In TDD, several terms are used to describe different testing components and techniques.
+Here is a panorama of the key terms:

+1. Unit Test: A type of test that focuses on a single unit of code, usually a function or a method, to ensure it works correctly in isolation.

+2. Integration Test: A test that focuses on the interaction between multiple units of code, such as classes or modules, to ensure they work correctly together.

+3. Spies: Test spies are functions that record how other functions are called, including their arguments, return values, and the number of times they were called.
+Spies can be used to verify that a function has been called with the correct arguments or a specific number of times.

+4. Stubs: Stubs are functions or objects that replace real implementations with predefined behavior.
+They are used to isolate the unit of code being tested from its dependencies, allowing developers to test a single unit without worrying about the behavior of external dependencies.

+5. Mocks: Mocks are a more advanced form of stubs.
+They are objects or functions that mimic the behavior of real objects or functions but also include built-in expectations about how they should be used, such as the number of times a function should be called or the arguments it should receive.
+If a mock's expectations are not met, the test fails.

+6. Fakes: Fakes are lightweight implementations of objects or functions that replace the real ones during testing.
+They are typically simpler than the actual implementations and can be used to test complex scenarios without incurring the overhead of using real objects or functions.

+7. Test Doubles: A general term for any test object that replaces a real object during testing, including spies, stubs, mocks, and fakes.

+8. Test Suite: A collection of test cases or test scenarios designed to test a specific component or functionality of an application.

+9. Test Runner: A tool or framework that automates the process of executing tests and reporting the results.

+10. Test Fixture: A fixed environment or setup used to consistently run tests.
+This may include setting up database connections, creating objects, or configuring other necessary resources.

+11. Continuous Integration (CI): A development practice that involves automatically building, testing, and merging code changes into a shared repository to detect and fix integration issues as early as possible.

+These terms represent some of the core concepts in Test-Driven Development.
+Understanding them can help you better navigate TDD practices and improve the quality of your code.

+>`SUT` stands for System Under Test.
+It refers to the specific component, module, function, or class being tested in a given test case.
+The SUT is the primary focus of a test, and the goal is to ensure that it meets the expected requirements and behaves correctly in various scenarios.

+In Test-Driven Development (TDD), developers write tests that specifically target the SUT, often isolating it from external dependencies using test doubles like stubs or mocks.
+By focusing on the SUT, developers can ensure that individual units of code are working correctly before integrating them with other components.

+In summary, the SUT is the main subject of a test, and its purpose is to verify the correctness and proper behavior of the component under examination.

 ## Typescript and Jest Boilerplate

 This is a starter template for a TypeScript project in Visual Studio Code, using `pnpm` as the package manager and `tsc-watch` for automatic compilation and running.